 Cybersecurity is perhaps the most important concern for modern business.
 Threats can come from anywhere, at any time, and the problem with cyberspace is that it’s incredibly difficult to trace attacks and pinpoint them.
 With modern software, an attack can begin and end in a matter of minutes—before most businesses can catch that there was actually an attack.
 It’s important to take steps to secure company data before an attack happens, and have an effective breach plan in place in the event an attack does occur.

-In this guide, we’ll cover six of the best ways to prevent cybersecurity attacks on your business.
+In this guide, we’ll cover six of the best ways to prevent cybersecurity attacks on your business with help of IT support NYC.
 We’ll cover password habits, training, employees, and more so your business is fully protected.

 1. Use A Password Manager